How Much do YouTubers Make in 2020?

 Closed captions have plenty of benefits.
 They make your video content accessible to a wider audience and they’re inseparable from YouTube SEO.
 You can add captions to YouTube videos manually, or let the platform auto-generate them.
 In case of the latter, there might be some mistakes which you can later correct yourself.

 Another way to caption your YouTube videos is by uploading a ready file with your captions.
 You can order such files from transcription services, like Rev and 3PlayMedia.
 You can also generate them using online tools or software programs.
 Common formats used for this purpose are SubRip (.srt) and SubViewer (.sub), both supported by YouTube.

 Remind your audience to like your video, subscribe to your channel, or check out your social media pages.
 You can do so at the beginning, middle, or end of your videos, as well as in the description.

-Here’s an example of Christian DelGrosso promoting his girlfriend’s channel with a call to action.
+Here’s an example of Christian DelGrosso promoting his girlfriend’s YouTube channel with a call to action.